GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 # oxd 3.1.1 Documentation

 ## Introduction
-oxd is middleware software that simplifies the process of securing and integrating **server-side web applications** with your Gluu Server OpenID Connect Provider (OP) and UMA Authorization Server (AS) infrastructure.
+oxd is client software that simplifies the process of sending users from **server-side web applications** to your Gluu Server for registration, single sign-on (SSO), and access management policy enforcement.

-By leveraging oxd in your web applications, you can securely delegate user enrollment and sign-in (using OpenID Connect), and coarse-grain authorization policy enforcement (using UMA), to your Gluu Server.
+oxd implements OpenID Connect and UMA, two profiles of OAuth 2.0 for federated identity and authorization, respectively.
+Learn more about the protocols in the oxd API docs.

 !!!
 Note
     If you need to integrate other types of apps with your Gluu Server, like single-page apps (SPAs) or native apps, review the [SSO integration guide](https://gluu.org/docs/ce/integration/) in the Gluu Server documentation.

+## Components
+The oxd software package includes two components:

+### oxd-server
+The oxd-server is designed to work as a standalone service daemon via sockets.
+By default, applications must connect to the oxd-server via `localhost`.

+### oxd-https-extension (optional)
+To call the oxd-server via HTTPS, you will also need to start the oxd-https-extension.
+The extension gives you the ability to host a redundant, central oxd service for all your web applications.

 ## Get Started

 Step 1: [Sign up](https://oxd.gluu.org) on the oxd website to obtain your oxd license and $50 credit;